Building a 2 week North India itinerary is tough, with so much to see and do. So we’ve narrowed down all the best parts, into 2 weeks in North India.

 Plus keep your eye out for a lot of Beatles memorabilia scattered around the city.
 In February 1968, the English rock band travelled to Rishikesh, to take part in a Transcendental Meditation training course.

-It’s said that they then decided to stay and write many songs during their visit, and the Beatles Ashram is now one of the most popular tourist attractions in Rishikesh!
+It’s said that they then decided to stay and wrote many songs during their visit, and the Beatles Ashram is now one of the most popular tourist attractions in Rishikesh!

 Where To Stay In India